averos-io/averos-io.github.io/_docs/getting-started-developer/09-customize-your-app-translation.md

 By the end of the workflow execution, Your application will be able to speak french at a beginner level.<br/>
-THis means that all generated default user interfaces-including default labels, default actions, default validation messages, default process messages and default domain values- are already translated in `French`.<br/>
+This means that all generated default user interfaces-including default labels, default actions, default validation messages, default process messages and default domain values- are already translated in `French`.<br/>
 {: .notice--info}